FCOO/jquery-bootstrap-highcharts/README.md

 ## Styling

-### Highcharts
-In [Highcharts] the styling of any element can be controlled either by css or options by setting `chart.styledMode = true or false` ([documentation](https://www.highcharts.com/docs/chart-design-and-style/style-by-css)):
-> When the chart.styledMode option is true, no presentational attributes (like fill, stroke, font styles etc.) are applied to the chart SVG.
-Instead, the design is applied purely by CSS.

-### jquery-bootstrap-highcharts

-In `jquery-bootstrap-highcharts` a global variable is defined to control if the charts will have style similar to [jquery-bootstrap] regarding elements (buttons, menus, titles) and line colors:
+To have a [Highcharts] chart styled similar to the styling of [jquery-bootstrap] regarding elements (buttons, menus, titles) a new chart-options and a new global variable are created:

+### Options

+To have a single chart using [jquery-bootstrap] styles, set options `useJBStyle: true` in the chart-options for the chart

+	{
+		chart: {
+			useJBStyle: true,
+			...
+		},
+		...
+	}

+### Global variable

+To enable or disable the use of [jquery-bootstrap] styling for all charts in an application a global variable is defined

-	window.Highcharts.USE_JB_STYLE = true/false/STRING //Default = "only if styledMode = true"
+	window.Highcharts.USE_JB_STYLE = true/false/STRING //Default = "only if useJBStyle = true"

 Posible values

 -     `true `: Allways.
-Force `options.chart.styledMode = true`
+Force `options.chart.useJBStyle = true`
 -     `false`: Never.
--     `STRING`: Individuel for each chart: Only if `options.chart.styledMode = true`
+-     `STRING`: Individuel for each chart: Only if `options.chart.useJBStyle = true`

 ## Installation
 ### bower